vjoel/tupelo/README.md

   Note that all bin and example programs accept blob type (e.g., --msgpack, --json) on command line (it only needs to be specified for server -- the clients discover it).
 Also, all these programs accept log level on command line.
 The default is --warn.
 The --info level is a good way to get an idea of what is happening, without the verbosity of --debug.

 6. Debugging: in addition to the --info switch on all bin and example programs, bin/tspy is also really useful.
-There is also the similar --trace switch that is available to all bin and example programs, for example:
+There is also the similar --trace switch that is available to all bin and example programs.
+This switch diagnostic output for each transaction.
+For example:

   ```
     tick    cid status operation